nnmarcoo/bloom/README.md

 # macOS / Linux
 ./scripts/setup-av.sh

-# Windows (PowerShell) — downloads a prebuilt FFmpeg into vendor/ and sets FFMPEG_DIR
+# Windows (PowerShell): downloads a prebuilt FFmpeg into vendor/ and sets FFMPEG_DIR
 ./scripts/setup-av.ps1

 cargo build --release --features av
 ```

 On macOS and Linux the script installs the FFmpeg dev libraries via your package manager.
-On Windows it fetches a prebuilt FFmpeg into `vendor/ffmpeg` and installs LLVM — open a new terminal afterward so the environment changes take effect.
+On Windows it fetches a prebuilt FFmpeg into `vendor/ffmpeg` and installs LLVM.
+Open a new terminal afterward so the environment changes take effect.

 Requires a GPU with WebGPU support.
 On Windows, DX12 is used by default.